Connections

 Your web browser is one of your most important tools.
 Set yours up as a high performance portal, into the global cloud of artificial intelligence.

 I’ve been using Brave for the last few months.
 It has been working flawlessly.
 Brave does not record your search history, it blocks a lot of advertising and dissents against unwarranted censorship of the Internet.
-They probably do a better job of interdicting criminal behavior than the companies that have been violating our universal human right to intellectual freedom.
+They probably do a better job of interdicting criminal behavior than the companies that have been violating our universal human right to privacy and intellectual freedom.

 The whole point of free and open source software is to allow for intellectual freedom and free enterprise.
 Our human consciousness and artificial intelligence are under assault by a satanic, criminal mafia, who thinks it ought to be able to control the thoughts, words and deeds of the people of earth.
 I want to live long and prosper.
 I dissent against tyranny of any kind.